-When I was unemployed and my kids were going to a preschool we couldn’t afford, I approached the director of the school and asked if I could create a website for the school.
+When I was unemployed and my kids were going to a preschool we couldn’t afford, I approached the director and asked if I could create a website for the school.
 The only payment I asked for was allowing my kids to attend her school free of charge.
 The kind soul she was, she agreed to my request; and as a result, my kids attended the best preschool in our city.

 What I arranged was a side hustle that saved my family thousands of dollars.
 The gig lasted the duration of my unemployment and until my youngest graduated from the school.
 The website I created and maintained was, truthfully, not that great; but the director and her staff loved it.
 Money saved for my family was money earned.